Skip to main content

 CNC Pen Plotter

-An autonomous 2D plotting machine that translates digital coordinates into physical drawings on paper using a synchronized dual-stepper Cartesian mechanism and a servo-actuated pen.
+An autonomous 2D plotting machine that translates digital coordinates into physical drawings on paper using a synchronized triple-stepper Cartesian mechanism for all axes (X, Y, and Z).

 info